MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering: Proposed Method

 Here, \( \alpha_{v_i}^{(l)} \), \( \beta_{v_j}^{(l)} \), and \( \gamma_{e_{i,j}} \) are intermediate representations that encode query-conditioned information for the source node, target node, and edge respectively.
 The resulting attention weight \( \zeta_{e_{i,j}}^{(l)} \) modulates how much influence the message passed along edge \( e_{i,j} \) should have.

 The message from node \( v_i \) to node \( v_j \) at layer \( l \) is generated as:

 Each node then updates its representation using the attention-weighted aggregation of incoming messages:

 Unlike standard GCNs that apply fixed, query-independent filters, our query-conditioned GNN dynamically adapts both message generation and propagation to the specific information needs encoded in the query \( q \).
 This enables the model to attend to semantically aligned regions of the subgraph while filtering out unrelated content.
 After \( L \) layers of message passing, we obtain the final node representations \( z_{v_j}^{(L)} \) for each node \( v_j \) in the subgraph \( S \).
-We then apply mean pooling to obtain the subgraph representation:

-Finally, we project the subgraph embedding into the language model's embedding space using an MLP: